IAMColumbia/gp2portfoliogame-CiarennHollis/src/BurnoutBuster/Devlog.md

 	* I think that the dirty delete in the MonogameCreature is wiping that list

 ### Next Steps
- * Fix error with weapons animation dictionary
+ * Fix error with weapons animation dictionary [FIXED -> added a check to make sure this dictionary isn't null]
  * Health pick up -> finish implementing [IN PROGRESS]
  * HUD color change based on creature state [SKIPPING FOR NOW -> not the most necessary]
  * Fixing the thing with the old sword still showing up underneath the new sword when it's picked up